sodascience/night_globe/README.md

 ![](/img/skyglow.png)

-The results show that the model with kriging and land use covariates best approximates the log-skyglow in Pennsylvania (R² = .264).
+The results show that the model with the OSM highway covariate without kriging best approximates the log-skyglow in Pennsylvania (R² = .35).

 ![](/img/comparison.png)